Land Trust for Tennessee: Glen Leven Farm

 The Land Trust owns and maintains Glen Leven Farm, a 64-acre working farm just four miles from the center of Nashville that includes a Greek Revival home built in 1857.
 In late 2006, the historic home and farm were left to The Land Trust by the late Susan M. West, a descendant of Thomas Thompson who acquired 647 acres through a Revolutionary Land Grant in 1790.

-Glen Leven Farm sustains multiple community partnerships.
-The Hermitage Hotel maintains an heirloom garden at Glen Leven Farm to grow food for the Hermitage Hotel's Capitol Grille.
-Jackalope Brewery of Nashville, Tennessee, grows hops on a section of the farm for a seasonal brew.

 In 2012, the arboretum at Glen Leven Farm was established through the Nashville Tree Foundation and includes the largest mass of American Yellowwood in the United States, a White Ash, a Basswood, an American Ash, a Dogwood, a Ginkgo, a Black Walnut, a Sugar Maple, a Chinkapin Oak, a Laurel Oak, a Pecan, a Hedge Maple and a massive Trifoliate Orange tree – all winners of the Nashville Tree Foundation's Big Old Tree Contest.

 Glen Leven Farm also hosts educational programs such as The Land Trust's Field Study Program for school groups.
 The program meets state curriculum standards and exposes students to a natural, historic and agricultural landscape, providing an enriched learning experience outside of the classroom.

-The organization hosts group tours and community open days at Glen Leven Farm, but the property is not to regularly open to the public.
+The organization hosts group tours and community days at Glen Leven Farm, but the property is not to regularly open to the public.